Do you want to become a coach, but you’re not sure how to choose the right coaching course?

 Are you starting coach training from scratch?
 Or have you had training, and are looking to master your coaching, or build specialist skills and expertise?
 Perhaps you have coaching hours under your belt, and wish to become credentialed, or a qualified supervisor to help others be effective coaches?

 Knowing where you are in your journey is clearly important.
 Perhaps what you’re looking for is not a core coaching course but specialist coaching skills – these can often be shorter and less expensive than a full programme.
 Our Specialist Short Courses are a great example of this type of training.

 The size of the group.
-Our group size is around 18 but we know some training organisations who have over 100 people in a room.
+Our group size is 12 but we know some training organisations which have over 100 people in a room.
 Do you like that buzz and energy or do you prefer a more focused group?

 Is the training online or live classroom based?
 Is there is a blended approach which includes some of both?

-Is there a much writing or private study?
+Is there much writing or private study?
 Is it academic or practical and reflective?